Varanasi–Lucknow Intercity Express (via Pratapgarh)

 It operates as train number 14219 from Varanasi Junction to Lucknow NR and as train number 14220 in the reverse direction serving the state of Uttar Pradesh.

 It is one of 3 trains that run between Varanasi Junction to Lucknow NR, the others being 14227/28 Varuna Express & 14203 / 04 Varanasi Lucknow Intercity Express.

 Coaches

 The 14219 / 20 Varanasi Lucknow Intercity Express has 1 AC Chair Car, 12 General Unreserved & 2 SLR (Seating cum Luggage Rake) Coaches.
 It does not carry a Pantry car coach.

 As is customary with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 14219 Varanasi Lucknow Intercity Express covers the distance of 302 km in 6 hours 15 mins (48.32 km/hr) & in 7 hours 25 mins as 14220 Lucknow Varanasi Express (40.72 km/hr).
+The 14219 Varanasi Lucknow Intercity Express covers the distance of 302 km in 6 hours 15 mins (48.32 km/h) and in 7 hours 25 mins as 14220 Lucknow Varanasi Express (40.72 km/h).

 As the average speed of the train is below 55 km/h, as per Indian Railways rules, its fare does not include a Superfast surcharge.